Gmagon/src.gmagon.com/source/products/store/trytowma/index.md

 <br>
 ## USE CASES: BUILT FOR YOU
 TryToWMA delivers high-quality WMA format and is designed for every kind of Mac users.
 WMA fits Mac devices and most popular media players.
 Users for MP3-players are able to use WMA to save much more room than MP3 format with similar audio quality.
 Apple users also can use WMA format freely in their iTunes.
-Other users are able to convert other formats to WMA file so as to save much room while maintaining unchanged audio quality.
+Other users are able to convert other formats to WMA file so as to save much more room while maintaining unchanged audio quality.

 1. **MP3-player Users**: Most users for tiny, portable MP3-players are likely to face a dilemma which the storage space is so limited that you cannot store enough audio files as you wish.
 As a conceived competitor to the popular MP3, WMA enjoys its superiority.
 For WMA could produce files that were half the size of equivalent-quality MP3 files, it is also praised as "near CD-quality" audio.
 In short, WMA was intended to address perceived deficiencies in the MP3 standard.
 So users can use smaller WMA files to replace MP3 files.
 <br>